Andrebtk/reddit-web-scraper/README.md

 -di -> the directory where you want the post to be download (add / at the end [IMPORTANT])

 ## Other usage
-you can directly use the reddit.py as an librarry and use the function inside
+you can directly use the reddit.py as an library and use the function inside